hpssjellis/particle.io-photon-high-school-robotics/README.md

 ## List of Videos

 1. [a01-console:](https://github.com/hpssjellis/particle.io-photon-high-school-robotics/tree/master/a01-console ) A simple console program to get things started.
 No webpage needed. outputs A0 to the console.
-Then uses a GND, 3V3, SIG variable resistor.
+Then uses a GND (black), 3V3 (red) , SIG (yellow) sensor in this case a [slide potentiometer](https://www.seeedstudio.com/Grove-Slide-Potentiometer-p-1196.html) (variable resitor).

 1. [a02-voltage-divider](https://github.com/hpssjellis/particle.io-photon-high-school-robotics/tree/master/a02-voltage-divider) Using a voltage divider to better control the output of a 2 prong sensor